 He also was active in the American Legion, serving as state commander for a time and for several years as national chairman of the American Legion Foreign Affairs Committee.

-Thomas Whelan died August 31, 1977 at Grand Forks, North Dakota.
-He buried at St. Thomas Catholic Calvary Cemetery in St. Thomas.
+Thomas Whelan died August 31, 1977 at Grand Forks.
+He is buried at St. Thomas Catholic Calvary Cemetery in St. Thomas.